UAMC-Olivier/DPP489_cosolvent_MD/README.md

 The legend for the additional objects is as follows:

-'protein name.probe name abbreviation.atom group.cutoff '
+`protein name.probe name abbreviation.atom group.cutoff `

 ## Making your own visualizations

 Feel free to visualize different cutoffs of density data (dx files) using the [isosurface](https://pymolwiki.org/index.php/Isosurface) or [isomesh](https://pymolwiki.org/index.php/Isomesh) commands of Pymol.
-If you used '' or '' then the dx files data is stored in the following object:
+If you used `pymol_simple.py` or `pymol_full.py` then the dx files data is stored in the following object:

-'protein name.probe name abbreviation.density'
+`protein name.probe name abbreviation.density`

-'protein name.probe name abbreviation.atom group.density'
+`protein name.probe name abbreviation.atom group.density`

 ## Publication